Turkey launches military offensive against Kurds in northern Syria | DW | 09.10.2019

 Turkish President Recep Tayyip Erdogan wrote on Twitter that the offensive, dubbed "Operation Peace Spring," would "eliminate a terrorist corridor" along the border and bring "peace and tranquility" to the region.

-He added that the Turkish military, together with Turkish-backed Syrian fighters known as the Syrian National Army were targeting Kurdish militants and the "Islamic State."
+He added that the Turkish military, together with Turkish-backed Syrian fighters known as the Syrian National Army, were targeting Kurdish militants and the "Islamic State" (IS).

 Turkey considers Kurdish YPG militia to be linked to the Kurdistan Workers' Party (PKK), which has fought a four-decade insurgency for Kurdish rights against the Turkish state.
 The YPG is the main component of the SDF, an militia alliance that includes Arab and Christian fighters.

-The Turkish operation began after US President Donald Trump announced on Sunday night that US troops would pull out from the border region, essentially allowing NATO ally Turkey to begin military operations against the US-backed force of 60,000 fighters that has led the battle against the "Islamic State."
+The Turkish operation began after US President Donald Trump announced on Sunday that US troops would pull out from the border region, essentially allowing NATO ally Turkey to begin military operations against the US-backed force of 60,000 fighters that has led the battle against IS.

 The scale and size of the Turkish operation remain unclear.
 Turkey wants to create a 32-kilometer-deep, 480-kilometer-long (20 miles deep, 300 miles long) "safe zone" inside Syria along the border and resettle at least 1 million of its 3.6 million Syrian refugees to the area.